scala/docs.scala-lang/tutorials/tour/implicit-parameters.md

 In the following example we define a method `sum` which computes the sum of a list of elements using the monoid's `add` and `unit` operations.
 Please note that implicit values can not be top-level, they have to be members of a template.

     /** This example uses a structure from abstract algebra to show how implicit parameters work.
-A semigroup is an algebraic structure on a set A with an (associative) operation, suggestively called add here, that combines an A pair and returns another A. */ abstract class SemiGroup[A] {
+A semigroup is an algebraic structure on a set A with an (associative) operation, called add here, that combines a pair of A's and returns another A. */ abstract class SemiGroup[A] {
       def add(x: A, y: A): A
     }